PARIJAH DIARIES 1

 Of course things have changed.
 Thirty years ago, when she was a child, Red tells me, there were huge flocks of birds that could block the sun, horizon to horizon almost, and you don’t see that any more.

 Well, the past is another country.
 People went hunting in the hills, and clouds took recognisable shapes against skies of blue.
-And recently the old lady, Red’s mother, saw something truly outlandish, an hour before dawn — a brilliant train of shooting stars, regularly spaced, in a straight line, moving across the sky.
+And recently the old lady, Red’s mother, saw something truly outlandish, an hour before dawn — a train of stars, regularly spaced, in a straight line, moving smoothly across the sky.
 She didn’t know what it was, but she knew it was nothing natural, and nothing good.

 As for me, I can’t imagine ever getting home, now, or where that even is any more.
 Some place where people think like me?
 Not England, then.
 Bohemia, perhaps, or Erewhon.
-Some fictitious country where I can live with my outlandish thoughts and an outlandish cat, eating outlandish fish and weird outlandish leaves.
+Some fictitious country where I can live with my outlandish thoughts and an outlandish cat, eating funny-looking fish and weird outlandish leaves.

 They’ll never know what hit them, the inlandish on their little island, as the tsunami comes rolling in from an ocean they never dreamt existed.